Please Note:

 Sutton High School:

 Overview: Sutton Memorial High School encourages students to be lifelong learners.
-This summer, we are asking students to read an appropriate book worthy of high school literary merit that addresses the theme of voice.
+This summer, we are asking students to read an appropriate book worthy of high school literary merit that addresses the theme of change.

 Assessment: Students will be assessed on their summer reading assignment during the first week of school.